itsphily/qualitative_coding_agent/final_markdown_files/01_GiveDirectly_short/05_Charity website/Research at GiveDirectly.md

 An evaluation comprising recipient surveys, focus group discussions, and individual interviews evaluated the feasibility, reported spending, and indicative impact of $1,500 cash transfers to households impacted by hurricanes Harvey and Maria.
-It found that efficient cash-based response was feasible and recipients greatly valued the flexibility that cash afforded them.
+It found that efficient cash‐based response was feasible and recipients greatly valued the flexibility that cash afforded them.
 The diversity of needs translated to a wide range of reported benefits. **Status:** Project complete and report published

 **Blogs:** GiveDirectly. **Large cash transfers in Liberia**

 **Location:** Grand Bassa, Liberia

 **Description:** Recipient surveys and focus group discussions to evaluate the feasibility, reported spending and indicative impact of $1,000 lump sum cash transfers to households in rural Liberia.

-GiveDirectly

 What is the impact of large cash transfers on young people living in an urban slum? **Location:** Mathare, Nairobi, Kenya